-A review of the tables shows that no one material or device technology has the monopoly at any frequency.
-The user has many choices.
-We have made no attempt to select a preferred component for any particular application, because the choice can be driven by many factors, not the least of which is cost.
+While in past years, a review of the tables used to show that no one material or device technology had the monopoly at any frequency (the user had many choices), this trend may no longer be true.
+Even though InP and GaAs technology will continue to play a role, especially for applications that require ultra low noise (InP HEMT or GaAs MHEMT) or low power consumption (InGaP HBTs for portable electronics) or ultra high frequency (InP HBTs), GaN technology will become more dominant as it matures, especially for power amplifiers even at millimeter wave frequencies.
+GaN is also attractive for robust, high dynamic range low noise amplifers Ultimately the technology choice for a given application will be driven by many factors, not the least of which is cost.
 Other factors are integration level, reliability heritage, operating voltage, and of course, performance, which is the focus of the roadmap.
-We have, however, made implicit predictions regarding the obsolescence and preferences for certain technologies.
-These predictions are implied by the "white space" (absence of parameters) in the out years for a particular technology.
+We have, however, made implicit predictions regarding the obsolescence and preferences for certain technology.
 The general trends are summarized below:

-- III-V power devices fall into two regions: low power (a few to tens of watts) provided by GaAs PHEMT and MHEMT and InP HEMT, and high power (tens to hundreds of watts) dominated by GaN. - III-V MESFETs are not included in the tables.
-Although GaAs MESFETs may stil play a role in applications under 10 GHz, there is no development work in this technology nor do we see new designs forthcoming due to superior performance along with cost and reliability parity of GaAs PHEMT technologies. - GaAs pHEMTs will slowly be retired from the table as the technology will not be scaled beyond 70nm and there are no known plans to use GaAs pHEMTs above 120 GHz.
-While GaAs pHEMTs are currently offered as foundry processes ($L_G = 500, 250, 150, and 100 nm$) and will continue to be used into the foreseeable future, GaAs PHEMTs will eventually be replaced by InP HEMTs for emerging high frequency applications and more importantly by GaN for power and high frequency applications due its superior power performance. - Metamorphic technologies (MHEMT devices) offer greater flexibility for optimization of material structures.
-We expect to see an increase in indium mole fraction for low noise transistors to achieve improved gain and NF into mm-wave.
-However, because higher mole fractions compromise operating voltage and thus power capability, we expect a concomitant lowering of mole fraction as well as a lag in scaling of gate length for power devices - Low noise MHEMT technology continues to evolve with trends towards shorter gate lengths for mm-wave applications, and we see this trend continuing to the 35 nm node in the latter half of this decade.
-Since MHEMTs are manufactured on GaAs substrates, the availability of commercial 6" GaAs semi insulating wafers can be expected to offer a cost advantage over 4" InP HEMT wafers for high volume applications in foundries that have invested in 6" processing infrastructure.
-Nevertheless, we expect to see continued competition performance with InP HEMTs as InP technology continues to advance towards higher In-mole fraction epitaxial layers, thus blurring the distinctions between GaAs MHEMTs and InP HEMTs. - The use of pseudomorphic, composite InGaAs/InAs channels in InP HEMTs has been shown to offer electron mobility enhancement relative to an equivalent random alloy channel.[15]
-The table for InP HEMT shows increasing indium mole fraction in the channel as gate lengths scale to 70nm, 50nm, 35nm, and 25nm in future years.
+- All FET technology metrics are based on depletion mode transistors.
+While enhancement mode transistor development is under way it is either for integration with depletion mode devices to create E/D mode logic for digital applications or for power electronics applications, both of which are beyond the current scope of this chapter. - III-V power devices fall into two regions: low power (a few to tens of watts) provided by GaAs PHEMT and InP HEMT/GaAs MHEMT, and high power (tens to hundreds of watts) dominated by GaN. - III-V MESFETs are not included in the tables.
+Although GaAs MESFETs may stil play a role in applications under 10 GHz, there is no development work in this technology nor do we see new designs forthcoming due to superior performance along with cost and reliability parity of GaAs PHEMT technologies. - GaAs pHEMTs will slowly be retired from the table as the technology will not be scaled beyond 100nm and there are no known plans to use GaAs pHEMTs at or above 94 GHz.
+While GaAs pHEMTs are currently offered as foundry processes ($L_G = 500, 250, 150, and 100 nm$) and will continue to be used into the foreseeable future, GaAs PHEMTs will eventually be replaced by InP HEMTs/GaAs MHEMTs for emerging high frequency applications and more importantly by GaN for power and high frequency applications due its superior power performance. - InP HEMT and GaAs Metamorphic technologies (MHEMT devices) offer essentially the same RF performance and were combined into a single roadmap.
+Low noise InP HEMT/GaAs MHEMT technology continues to scale towards shorter gate lengths for mm-wave applications, and we see this trend continuing to the 25 nm node.
+The use of pseudomorphic, composite InGaAs/InAs channels in InP HEMTs has been shown to offer electron mobility enhancement relative to an equivalent random alloy channel.[23]
+The table for InP HEMT / GaAs MHEMT shows increasing indium mole fraction in the channel as gate lengths scale to 70nm, 50nm, 35nm, and 25nm in future years.
 The listed indium mole fraction values should be viewed as equivalent alloy compositions for composite InGaAs/InAs channels.